Micuks/DistDiagDemo/README.md

 ## Supported Anomaly Types

-DistDiagDemo supports multiple types of anomalies that can be injected into the system for testing, training, and demonstration purposes.
+DBPecker supports multiple types of anomalies that can be injected into the system for testing, training, and demonstration purposes.
 These anomalies are designed to simulate common issues encountered in distributed database environments.

 ### Resource Contention Anomalies